RyanLindman/snow/README.md

-My SPA demo for a companys website.
+SPA demo for a companys website.
-Static for now.
+Static for starter.

 TODO: finish for deployment to Cloudflare, serverless